napari/napari/docs/source/developers/ROADMAP_0_4.md

   [#1875](https://github.com/napari/napari/issues/1875).

 - Improved **error handling and bug reporting**, see [#1090](https://github.com/napari/napari/issues/1090) for details.

-- Support for persistent settings [#1183](https://github.com/napari/napari/pull/1183) to allow **saving of preferences** between launches of the viewer.

 - Improve the **user interface and design** of the viewer to make it easier to use.
 We have conducted a product heuristics analysis to [identify design and usability issues](https://github.com/napari/product-heuristics-2020), and will now be working during the 0.4 series of releases to implement them.
 Also see the [`design` label](https://github.com/napari/napari/labels/design) for more information.